 Uninsured/underinsured motorist coverage can help pay for damages and medical costs resulting from an accident caused by someone who has no insurance or inadequate insurance coverage.
 In some states, it may be offered as a combined coverage, while in other states it may be offered as two separate coverages (one for uninsured and another for underinsured motorists).
-Coverage can extend to you and your family members that live with you.
-As a pedestrian, if you are hit by an uninsured driver, you can be covered.

 Collision coverage helps pay for damage to your vehicle if your car hits another car or object, gets hit by another car or if your vehicle rolls over.
 This coverage is generally required if your car is financed or leased.

 Comprehensive coverage helps pay for damage to your vehicle that is not caused by a collision.
-For example, theft, vandalism, hitting a deer or other animal, storms, and certain natural disasters.
+For example, theft, vandalism, hitting a deer or other animal, storms and certain natural disasters.

 Medical payments coverage protects you and passengers in your vehicle who may be injured in an accident, no matter who is at fault.
 It also protects you as a pedestrian.

-Rental reimbursement, also known as extended transportation expenses coverage, can help pay for a rental car if your car is damaged in a covered accident and is out of commission for more than 24 hours.
+Optional rental reimbursement, also known as extended transportation expenses coverage, can help pay for a rental car if your car is damaged in a covered accident and is out of commission for more than 24 hours.